 Applications are now open for the 2023 Ray of Hope Prize®, a startup accelerator organized by the Biomimicry Institute in partnership with the Ray C. Anderson Foundation.
 The uniquely founder-focused program aims to propel nature-inspired startups towards marketplace growth with robust training and networking opportunities, and a $100,000 Prize awarded to the top ranked finalist.
-Applications are due April 28, 2023.
+Application period extended until May 5th.

 Through the Ray of Hope Prize, the Biomimicry Institute recognizes the top 10 nature-inspired startups in the world and fosters their growth by providing a 10-week program focused on sustainable business training, communications support, and opportunities for non-dilutive funding–including the $100,000 Prize.